w3h9uf/readings/ddia.md

 - In 2PL, writers don't just block writers; they also block readers and vice versa.

 - Implementation: have two kinds of lock - _shared mode_ and _exclusive mode_.
 Read will acquire shared mode lock and can be shared by other shared mode lock, write will acquire exclusive mode lock which cannot be shared by other locks.
 If a transaction needs to first read then write, it may upgrade shared lock to exclusive lock.
 As per _deadlock_, database detects it and abort one of the transactions.
 Then application will retry.
+- Performance for 2PL is worse than weak isolation, partly due to the overhead of acquiring and releasing all those locks, more importantly due to reduced concurrency
+- _predicate lock_: locks that match some search conditions (book meeting room).
+Predicate lock applies even to objects that do not yet exist in the database, but which might be added in the future (phantoms).
+- For predicate lock, checking for matching locks can be time-consuming.
+- _index-range locking_ (_next-key locking_)
+  - simplified approximation of predicate locking, to simplify a predicate by making it match a greater set of objects.

 #### Serializable Snapshot Isolation (SSI)
+> On the one hand, wehave implementations of serializability that don’t perform well (two-phase locking) or don’t scalewell (serial execution).
+On the other hand, we have weak isolation levels that have goodperformance, but are prone to various race conditions (lost updates, write skew, phantoms, etc.).

+- SSI is an _optimistic_ concurrency control technique. transaction will continue though there's something potentially dangerous happens.
+But database will abort the bad commit, only allow serializable transaction commit.